Bryan Scary: Film scores

 Bryan Scary has scored several short films and documentaries, often alongside bandmate Giulio Carmassi.
 Most notably, the pair wrote and composed the soundtrack for Sundance Film Festival comedy-drama Black Bear.
+Recently Scary and Carmassi composed and performed the soundtrack for the 2022 film Please Baby Please.

 Film appearances

 Bryan appears as a cameo in the film Let Them Chirp Awhile (2007) written and directed by Jonathan Blitstein.

 The songs that were used in the film was Shedding Tears (All Over the Place), Blood Club, Stab at the Sun, Bottom of the Grave and Misery Loves Company.